Rickey07/DSA/data-structures/objects/intro.md

-# Let's create the markdown content for objects in JavaScript, including Big O complexities for common operations.
-content = """
 # Introduction to Objects in JavaScript

 Objects in JavaScript are one of the fundamental building blocks of the language.
 They allow you to store collections of key-value pairs and provide a way to model real-world entities.
 Unlike arrays, which store data in a sequential index-based manner, objects store data using named properties.